SPECIALIZED AND PREFERENTIAL ASSESSMENT PROGRAMS

 The Local County Exemptions supercede the state exemption amount when the local exemption is greater than the state exemption.

-HOMESTEAD EXEMPTION FILING DATES ARE UNTIL APRIL 1st OF THE CURRENT YEAR.
+HOMESTEAD EXEMPTION FILING DATES ARE JANUARY 1st THROUGH April 1st.

 Effective June 1, 2005 homestead exemptions may be filed for any time during the year.
 However, exemptions must be filed for by April 1 to apply to the current tax year.
 You must still own and occupy the property as of January 1 to be eligible.